hawkerboy7/dragify/README.md

 var dragify = new Dragify(options);
 ```
-*The user can now mousedown on an element and move the mouse 20px left right up and down from it's original starting point before the actual drag will start.*
+*The user can now mousedown on an element and move the mouse 20px left right up and down from its original starting point before the actual drag will start.*

 #### `Options.transition`
 While dragging an element that element will be in transition.
-It's opacity will drop to `0.3`.
-When de element is dropped the element's opacity will become `1.0` again.
+Its opacity will drop to `0.3`.
+When the element is dropped the element's opacity will become `1.0` again.
 By default this change in opacity will have a transition.
 However on `drop` the className `dragify--transition` (which enables this transition) will still be shown on the element due to the time it
 takes for the transition to finish.
 If you do not want this class to be added you can disable the transition class by setting this value to `false`.
 By default the transition is set to `true`.